 “Now you do.”
 The teacher pointed at the boy beside her.
 “What’s your name?”

 “Dan Jones.”
 He pulled his gaze from the girl with the bible to shake Jillian’s hand.

 “Danny-Boy Jones,” repeated the teacher.
 “Tell us about yourself.”

-“Danny-Boy, what was your favorite book he’s showed you?”
+“Danny-Boy, what’s your favorite book he’s ever showed you?”

 “Dante’s Inferno,” said Dan.

 “Because,” said the short girl with the eraser, “his nickname is Dainty.
 It’s like he’s the star!”

 “Is that so?
 What makes you Dainty, Danny-Boy?”